Material Library Generator

 Blend Library

 A blend library contains Blend Materials that blend between two textures and can be applied to Displacements in Hammer.
-This library is important if you are using the Wall Worm Displacement Tool (and an upcoming version of Convexity that integrates with the Wall Worm Displacement Tool).
+This library is important if you are making Displacements with Anvil.

 Model Library